foonoo/docs/3-Writing-with-Foonoo.md

 To open a block tag you use the `[[block:type]]` tag at the begining of the text you want, and to close you use `[[\block:type]]`.
 The `type` in the block can be anything you want, provided the right CSS styles are available.
 By default foonoo ships with styles for `note`, `warning`, `alert`, `info`, and `commandline`.

-When foonoo is outputing to HTML, tags are output as div
+When foonoo is outputting to HTML, block tags are output as div tags with special classes attached to reflect the value in `type`.

-## Escaping Tags